babypoby/stressed-mice/README.md

-# Guanine Oxidation and Gene Expression in Stress and Circadian Disruption Analysis Project
+# Guanine Oxidation and Gene Expression in Stress and Circadian Disruption Analysis

-A bioinformatics pipeline for analyzing guanine oxidation patterns and gene expression relationships.
+A bioinformatics pipeline for analyzing guanine oxidation and gene expression data using statistical methods (ANOVA), correlation analysis, and machine learning approaches (PCA, t-SNE, UMAP, MOFA) efficiently.
+Results are organized by genomic regions (CpG islands, gene bodies, promoters) and analysis type.

+This project aims to
+1. Identify genome-wide changes in guanine oxidation associated with chronic stress level and time of day.
+2. Determine whether guanine oxidation has an epigenetic role in gene expression regulation.

 ## Project Structure